 How Agile and program management work together

 Some time ago, small teams have proven the effectiveness of Agile development.
-They have shown that Agile matters and that it leads to the improved performance of software developers around the globe.
-Recently, the Agile philosophy adopters working in large companies are scaling Agile beyond single projects, looking for ways to apply Agile project management to whole programs.
-Of course, they face challenges.
-However, it does not mean it can’t be realized.
+They have shown that Agile matters and can lead to the improved performance of software developers around the globe.
+Today, the Agile philosophy adopters working in large companies are scaling Agile beyond single projects, looking for ways to apply Agile project management to whole programs.

 What is a program in Agile and what is an Agile management style How to clearly describe the roles and responsibilities of a program manager?
 Now it is high time to know more about it.

 Agile program management is not just a mix of two concepts: Agile + program management.